Nenkai/NenTools.ImGui/README.md

 > [!WARNING]
 > Work in progress and not ready for usage.

 Interfaced Dear ImGui bindings and hooks for injection into games.
+Mainly intended for use with Reloaded-II and Windows based games.

 Currently supports DirectX12 exclusively.